-- How does this fit in with your current controls and quotas?
+- What are the current controls and quotas?

 Our S106 Planning Agreement allows for a total number of air traffic movements (ATMs) per annum of 53,300.
 During the 2018-19 reporting period there was a total of 32,665 movements meaning we are well within our agreed limits.

-The logistics operator will run a schedule which will include one night-time departure and two night-time arrivals.
+The logistics operator provides a schedule which will include some night-time departures/arrivals.

 Yes, the operation provides for movements up to 7 days a week.

 - What aircraft are being used?

 - How many lorries drive to and from the airport per day/night to transport the freight?

 There are four lorries allocated to each departing flight and three for each arriving flight.
 Of these we expect some to arrive/leave the airport site during the night, (no more than deliveries in to local retail units).

 None of the lorries are expected to arrive/leave the airport site at peak rush hour times.